Orbanism: Nationalism

 Orbanism, as a political movement, also renews the language of populism so that it is deployed from the position of the government.
-Orban is known for his controversial rhetoric such as his criticism of the mixing of European and non-European races.
+Orbán is known for his controversial rhetoric such as his criticism of the mixing of European and non-European races.
 The reference to history in Orbanism can be demonstrated in the way it upholds certain events in Hungarian society such as the Holy Crown or Horthy's regime and also in the approach of the idea of nation as exclusive.
 Orban's policy has emphasized national sovereignty and consistently opposed external interference in Hungarian affairs.
 Although his emphasis on sovereignty is questionable and dubious due to Russia's close ties to Viktor Orbán's Fidesz party.

 Orbanism's take on economic policy has been described as ideologically complex and unorthodox.
 It is a combination of neo-liberal elements, which include flat tax, drastic social security tax, the total delegation of social responsibilities to the local governments, and austerity in the education system, among others.
 These are mixed with populist elements (e.g. administrative cuts in household expenses) and state intervention (e.g. market regulation, nationalization, and state monopolies).
-Orban's vision includes the so-called "workfare" society, which is illiberal in nature and is patterned after the examples set by Russia, China, and Turkey.
+Orbán's vision includes the so-called "workfare" society, which is illiberal in nature and is patterned after the examples set by Russia, China, and Turkey.

 In terms of foreign policy, Orbanism favors a militaristic philosophy.
 The goal is to operationalize the interests of the Hungarian people.
 It is based on the "revolutionary government" idea, where the government protects the people against enemies and these include immigrants, the elites, and foreign powers, among others.
 Orbanism also repeatedly clash with the European Union position, particularly on Ukraine and migration.

 Orbanism vs. Gaullism

 Orbanism has been compared with Gaullism due to its similarities.
 For instance, both political movements are anti-liberal and they also attempted to create a direct link with the people by circumventing the Parliament.
 They also tried to limit the capacity of independent bodies to control the actions of the government.
 There is also the element of national grandeur.
 De Gaulle held that "France cannot be France without greatness."
-Orban also echoed this when he told US diplomats that "it's not complicated – we are telling the people that we will restore the nation's greatness."
+Orbán also echoed this when he told US diplomats that "it's not complicated – we are telling the people that we will restore the nation's greatness".

 In contrast to de Gaulle's ideology, Orbanism is seen as less coherent since it does not widen the margin of maneuver of the executive largely because of the Hungarian basic law, which frequently uses the two-thirds super majority rule.
 For instance, to create and modify the income tax bracket, two-thirds of the Parliament is required for its approval.
 There is also the case of the Hungarian Constitutional Court, which has the power to challenge the constitutionality of legislative action such as the amendment to the constitution.